Dassault Systemes to buy Medidata Solutions in $5.8 billion deal

-PARIS (Reuters) - French technology company Dassault Systemes said it had agreed to buy Medidata Solutions, a U.S. software company dealing in the sphere of clinical trials, in a deal worth $5.8 billion on an enterprise value basis.
+PARIS (Reuters) - French technology company Dassault Systemes has agreed to buy Medidata Solutions, a U.S. software company dealing in the sphere of clinical trials, in a record deal for Dassault worth $5.8 billion on an enterprise value basis.

 Dassault Systemes said it was offering $92.25 per share for Medidata, a slight discount to Medidata Solutions’ closing price of $94.75 on June 11.

-Medidata has a stock market capitalization of around $5.9 billion, according to Refinitiv Eikon data.
+Medidata has a stock market capitalization of around $5.9 billion, according to Refinitiv Eikon data, while Dassault Systemes has a market capitalization of around 36 billion euros ($40.8 billion).

-Dassault Systemes added that the takeover would strengthen its position in the life sciences field.
+Dassault Systemes said the takeover would strengthen its position in the life sciences field and boost its earnings from 2020 onwards.

 “Medidata’s leading position in clinical trials complements our life sciences solutions on the 3DEXPERIENCE collaborative platform,” said Dassault Systemes CEO Bernard Charles.